danog/MadelineProtoDocs/docs/API_docs/constructors/inputBotInlineMessageID.md

 ---
-title: inputBotInlineMessageID
+title: "inputBotInlineMessageID"
-description: Represents a sent inline message from the perspective of a bot
+description: "Represents a sent inline message from the perspective of a bot"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputBotInlineMessageID